Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Exposure to Antidemocratic Attitudes and Partisan Animosity

 We designed two parallel experiments to measure the impact of reducing and increasing exposure to AAPA posts (\Figref{fig:experiment}).
 The first, a ``Reduced Exposure'' experiment, downranked all AAPA content, pushing it lower in their feeds.
-In contrast, the second, an ``Increased Exposure'' experiment, upranked attitudinally-aligned AAPA posts into participants' feeds.
-Both experiments are randomized controlled trials.
+In contrast, the second, an ``Increased Exposure'' experiment upranked AAPA posts into participants' feeds.
+These posts came from the inventory of posts recommended by X to all participants with the same political leaning.
+Both experiments were randomized controlled trials.
 After providing informed consent and installing our web extension, participants were randomly assigned to one of the two experiments and then randomly divided into treatment or control conditions for each experiment.
 The overall experiment spanned ten days, with the first three days serving as a baseline period, during which no intervention was applied.
 During the subsequent seven days, participants in the treatment groups received the modified feed (downranked or upranked AAPA posts), while those in the control groups continued to receive the original, unmodified feed.

-We assess outcomes at two different time points: post-experiment and in-feed.
-To measure post-experiment effects, we administered a survey asking participants how warm they feel towards people of the opposing party (0--100 degrees on a feeling thermometer) and about the emotions that they associate with reading social media over the previous week (5-point scale between ``never'' and ``all the time'').
-We surveyed the participants both before and after the experiment, enabling us to quantify the impact of the intervention at the end of the week-long treatment \Secref{method:survey}.
+We assessed outcomes at two different time points: post-experiment and in-feed.
+To measure post-experiment effects, we administered a survey asking participants how warmly they feel towards members of the opposing party (0--100 degrees on a feeling thermometer) and about the various emotions (e.g., anger, sadness, excitement, calm) they felt when reading social media over the previous week (5-point scale between ``never'' and ``all the time'').
+We surveyed the participants both before and after the experiment, enabling us to quantify the impact of the intervention at the end of the week-long treatment \Appref{method:survey}.